tengstrand/lein-polylith/readme.md

     cmd-line   -> base
 ```

-This now means that you, with some care, can run `lein polylith test +success test` to get faster feedback.
+This now means that you, with some care, can run `lein polylith test +success test` to get faster feedback by skipping some steps.
 As we said earlier, to run `lein polylith build` gives you more confidence and is the recommended way of testing your system locally if you don’t have really good reasons not to.

 If you keep on reading, we will show you how you can create separate systems with the only purpose to test your code on a higher level.